 Receiving an abnormal Pap test result can be stressful.
 Being told you also need a follow-up test called a colposcopy can really stir up even more anxiety.
+Even though the word colposcopy may sound scary — but there’s no reason the actual procedure has to be.
+Our team is happy to walk you through any questions you may have after reading through the following information!

-The word colposcopy may sound scary — but there’s no reason the actual procedure has to be.
-We’ve taken special care to ensure our providers in San Francisco and New York City where we perform colposcopies are specially trained to put our patients completely at ease — believe it or not, it’s possible!
+We’ve taken special care to ensure our providers who perform colposcopies are specially trained to put our patients completely at ease — believe it or not, it’s possible!

 What is a colposcopy?

 Following an abnormal Pap test result (which is very common–about 10 percent of Paps show abnormal cells), a provider may perform a colposcopy to examine your cervix more closely.
 During the procedure, vinegar is applied to the cervix.
 Using a special microscope, your provider looks for any areas that turn white from the vinegar; these would be considered “areas that have shown cellular change,” which may be biopsied and examined for abnormal cells.

 Many individuals who receive a colposcopy do not require any further procedures; their immune systems effectively clear the abnormal cells without intervention, and they’re able to monitor the issue with follow-up Pap tests.
 If you need a colposcopy, rest assured that it doesn’t necessarily point to a serious condition.
 Only a small percentage of individuals who require colposcopies ever develop cervical cancer, and most of the 12,000 cases of the disease documented by the Centers for Disease Control and Prevention (CDC) in 2012 occurred in individuals who did not have access to regular screening tests.

 5 Reasons to Feel Comfortable About Your Colposcopy